How to Cut Your Own Hair in Layers

-With the economy the way it is, it just a waste of money to spend about $200 a month on family haircuts.
-And this is "frugal", just a normal shampoo and cut.
-Other things, like getting a permanent wave of having streaks put in would double the $200 easily.
+With the economy the way it is, it's just a waste of money to spend about $200 a month on family haircuts.
+And this is a frugal price, with just a normal shampoo and cut.
+Other things, like getting a permanent wave or having streaks, would double the $200 easily.
 No doubt about it, styling has become a luxury.

-The only upfront investments are a plastic sheet like - clothing guard and shears, which can be purchased at the drugstore for about the same price as a basic haircut.
+The only upfront investments are a plastic sheet (clothing guard) and shears, which can be purchased at the drugstore for about the same price as a basic haircut.

 Find a comfortable chair and good light, and you are ready to begin.
-I sometimes put newspaper on the floor to make clean-up easier, so you can try that.
+I sometimes put newspaper on the floor to make clean-up easier.

 Dirty Hair Cuts Better